 Employees' contribution is vital to the Company's performance both qualitative and quantitative.
 Accordingly, the Company's performance management system is used effectively to improve staff capabilities in areas such as leadership, team building, knowledge accessibility and productivity enhancement.
-An exclusive Training and Development Department, headed by a senior officer, has been setup to give additional impetus to the growing training needs of the employees.
-In-house on-the-job coaching and enhanced training programmes in various other functional areas were conducted during the year to upgrade the skills of employees and achieve functional effectiveness.
+An exclusive Training and Development Department, headed by a senior officer,

 In addition, executives were seconded to various external training programmes and seminars on risk management, regulatory know-your-customer guidelines, anti-money laundering and the fair practices code.
 These training programmes enabled the staff members to sharpen their knowledge in their areas of responsibility.
-New employees are put through an induction programme covering business regulatory requirements, Company's processes, prescriptions and contours of personality development.
+New employees are put through an induction programme covering business

+Company's processes, requirements, prescriptions and contours of personality development.
 There are no material developments in the human resources/industrial relations front adversely affecting the Company's business.